Cacti/cacti/README.md

 # Cacti <sup>TM</sup>

-Cacti is the complete network graphing solution designed to harness the power of RRDTool's data storage and graphing functionality.
-Cacti provides support for multiple fast data collectors, network discovery and device management automation, advanced graph templating, aggregate graph templating and adminstration, as well as limitless data acquisition methods, embedded email notification facilities, and user, group and login domain management features out of the box.
-All of this is wrapped in an intuitive, easy to use interface that makes sense for LAN-sized installations up to complex networks with thousands of devices.
+Cacti is a complete network graphing solution designed to harness the power of RRDTool's data storage and graphing functionality.
+Cacti provides support for multiple fast data collectors, network discovery, device management automation, advanced graph templating, aggregate graph templating, limitless data acquisition methods, embedded email notification facilities, and user, group and login domain management features.
+All of this is wrapped in an intuitive, easy to use interface that makes sense for both LAN-sized installations and complex networks with thousands of devices.

-Developed in the early 2000's by Ian Berry as a high school project, it has been used by thousands of companies and enthusiasts to monitor and manage their Networks and Data Centers over the years.
+Developed in the early 2000's by Ian Berry as a high school project, it has been used by thousands of companies and enthusiasts to monitor and manage their Networks and Data Centers.

 ## Cacti 1.0

 This release of Cacti has been two years in the making.
 With the release of Cacti 1.0, we have meged 19 Cacti Group developed plugins in to the base of Cacti in an effort to make Cacti less cumbersome to deploy and manage.
-With the merge of these plugins into the core of Cacti, we have also addressed their integration so that they behave as if they were incorporated into Cacti from the beginning.
-This drove major redsign in some cases to address look and feel, performance, and scalability issues.
+With the merge of these plugins into the core of Cacti, they behave as if they were incorporated into Cacti from the beginning.
+This drove major redesign to address look and feel, performance, and scalability issues.

 ### Merged Plugins

-The plugins that have been merged include the plugin below:
+The plugins that have been merged include:

 | Plugin | Description |
 | ----------- | ------------- |